ngrx/platform/projects/ngrx.io/content/guide/signals/signal-method.md

 ## Manual Cleanup

-If you cannot run the "processor function" in an injection context, you can also provide an injector manually:
+When a `signalMethod` is created in an ancestor injection context, it's necessary to explicitly provide the caller injector to ensure proper cleanup:

 ```ts